hoffjager/databases/README.md

 # gamescollection

-I decided to create this repository to display my relational databases, consisting of my PlayStation & Nintendo video game collections.
+I decided to create this repository to display my relational databases, consisting of both my PlayStation & Nintendo video game collections.
-I have earned the Higher Diploma in Data Analytics from ATU Galway, along with the IT Specialist Certificate in Databases from Pearson Vue.
+I have earned a Higher Diploma in Data Analytics from ATU Galway, along with the IT Specialist Certificate in Databases from Pearson Vue.
-I thought about my video game collections as a perfect example of implementing my learnings from these courses.
+I thought of my video game collections as the perfect example of implementing my learnings from the above courses.

-Aspects such as data analysis and compilation can be carried out, in order to discover insights such as pricing & games purchased per year.
+Data compilation and further analyses were carried out in order to discover insights in relation to matters such as various pricing & purchases per year & per month.
-I plan to create both databases with Transact-SQL and MongoDB, using all data that I have gathered and compiled from various sources, such as game receipts delivered to my Gmail account and Google Sheets.
+Both databases will each be constructed via Transact-SQL (T-SQL) and MongoDB, using all data gathered and compiled from various sources, such as:
+* Game receipts issued to my Gmail account
+* Raw data compiled temporarily in Google Sheets files, to be added to the database via Microsoft SQL Server 2014
+* PSPrices, a game deals tracker which display prices of games as they fluctuate over the years, whether games go on sale or the value of games depreciate over time.

 I have set up local databases via Microsoft SQL Server 2014, and I am planning on implementing the databases on a website for remote access soon.

 The following repository:
 playstation/statements,
-contains the following SQL files with various queries on database management (updated on 6th April 2024):
+contains the following SQL files with various queries on database management (updated on 7th April 2024):
     * CREATE DATABASE & TABLES.sql
 	* INSERT INTO Dates.sql
 	* INSERT INTO Finances.sql